Feeling Overwhelmed: How Simplifying May Support Feeling Better

 Circling back to the kayaking story, it is noteworthy that the paddling continued steadily in the presence of each other.
 There was a real sense of not being alone in the journey.
 We kept paddling through the darkness until we came upon the light in the form of my husband holding up a flashlight, a beacon letting us know that we had made it home.
 Wherever you are in your journey, consider the significance of presence and connection.
 Do not be afraid to reach out for help, and continue to look for the light in the midst of what feels hard.

 Elizabeth B. Burton is a licensed professional counselor and life coach with Burton Counseling, PLLC.
-Elizabeth lives just outside of Chattanooga, TN., and you can learn about Elizabeth here.
-You can learn more about working directly with Elizabeth here.
-Elizabeth also provides support to individuals and groups through an online course on Coping with Anxiety & Stress and through providing workshops.
+Elizabeth lives just outside of Chattanooga, TN.; you can learn about Elizabeth here and about services provided here.
+Elizabeth also provides support to individuals and groups through an online course on Coping with Anxiety & Stress and through providing workshops and speaking opportunities.
 Elizabeth communicates about mental health and well-being through both the Narrating Hope newsletter and podcast as well as through her writing.
 Elizabeth would love to connect with you and welcomes you to sign up for the newsletter, listen in to the podcast, reach out about working together, and connect on social media.

 Previous